-Muscles in stress this week: plantaris, soleus, tibialis, - these lower leg muscles will continue through all of January primarily because of their relation with iron associated biochemistry.
+Muscles in stress this week: plantaris, soleus, tibialis - these lower leg muscles will continue through all of January primarily because of their relations with iron associated biochemistry.
 The temporalis and subscapularis will continue through January to be in stress.
-Remember that very sensitive people will perceive these muscles in stress before others.
+Remember that very sensitive people will perceive these muscle stresses before others.